Student Guide

 2. What can you achieve?

-- Receive professional guidance from community mentors and have in-depth discussions with open source project developers.
+• Receive professional guidance from community mentors, and have in-depth discussions with open source developers.

-- Gain project practical experience and improve project development skills.
+• Enhance project experience, and improve development skills.

-- Receive a reference for learning direction and accumulate contacts for career development.
+• Gain insights for learning direction and build professional networks for career development.

-- Obtain the bonus and certificate: Students who pass the final assessment will have the opportunity to obtain an outstanding student certificate.
+• Earn bonus and certificate: Students who pass the final evaluation will have the opportunity to receive an outstanding student certificate.

 3. Student Eligibility

-- Students who will graduate soon during the summer can still apply if their student ID is valid at the time of application.
+• Students who are about to graduate in the summer can still apply for the program as long as their student ID is valid at the time of application.

-- International students should provide their Passport and Admission Letter/Student ID Card/Certificate of Enrollment.
+• International students should provide their Passport and Admission Letter/Student ID Card/Certificate of Enrollment etc., to prove their student status.

 4. Participation Process